persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

         - the **Kendall** tab presents for each pair of variables a visual fitting test using the `Kendall plot <http://openturns.github.io/openturns/latest/theory/data_analysis/graphical_fitting_test.html>`_.
-          This plot can be interprated as for QQ-plot (for marginals): more the curve fit the dialgonal, more the dependence model is adequate.
+          This plot can be interpreted as for QQ-plot (for marginals): more the curve fit the diagonal, more the dependence model is adequate.

             - The **Graphic settings** window (below the study tree) allows to: